 Arlington Does Not Have Enough Affordable Housing.
-Arlington currently has about 900 units of income-restricted affordable housing, but has more than 5,700 households that make a low or moderate income, which qualifies them for affordable housing.
+Arlington currently has about 1200 units of income-restricted affordable housing, but has more than 5,700 households that make a low or moderate income, which qualifies them for affordable housing.
 Nearly one quarter of our population needs affordable housing we are not providing.
 The Arlington Housing Authority has long waiting lists for public housing units and housing vouchers.
 Some wait many years for a unit or a voucher, and many who receive vouchers in Arlington are unable to use them here, because few Arlington apartments have rents low enough to be paid by the voucher.

 Under M.G.L.
 Chapter 40B, Massachusetts has an affordable housing goal, established in the 1960's, that 10% of each community's housing should be income-restricted affordable housing to support statewide income diversity, distribute affordable housing throughout the state, and incent each municipality to do its part to create and preserve affordable housing.
-As of April, 2022, 6.54% of Arlington's 19,881 housing units are affordable within the meaning of this goal.
+As of April, 2022, 6.54% of Arlington's 19,881 housing units are affordable within the meaning of this goal.9

 The law that set the 10% goal for each community is sometimes referred to as Chapter 40B, and it offers a streamlined process a community can use to permit housing that includes substantial affordable housing.
-Where a community has not met the 10% affordability goal, the law creates a process whereby developers who will build and subsidize affordable housing can avail themselves of an appeal to a state body with power to direct the municipality to issue the permit.
+Where a community has not met the 10% affordability goal, the law creates a process whereby developers who will build and subsidize affordable housing can seek local zoning relief via a streamlined "comprehensive permit" process.
+Communities have the authority to negotiate many aspects of such developments, and to impose many conditions on the comprehensive permits they issue.
+Where such negotiations do not result in a permit, a developer of qualified housing containing at least 20-25% affordable housing can avail itself of an appeal to a state body with power to direct the municipality to issue the permit.
 This loss of local control is undesirable for any community.
-But it creates a powerful incentive for a proactive local strategy, and municipalities that consistently set and meet affordable housing production goals retain local control over the process.
+But it creates a powerful incentive for a proactive local strategy, and municipalities that consistently set and meet affordable housing production goals have many options for retaining local control over the process.

 To work toward the state's 10% goal and more proactively provide for the creation of additional affordable housing, in 2001 Town Meeting voted to adopt an inclusionary zoning bylaw.
 Arlington's bylaw requires 15% of residential projects of six or more units to be affordable.
 Since the bylaw was adopted, a total of 55 inclusionary, affordable housing units have been constructed, with another five either under construction or permitted as of September, 2022.

 Unless we take action, it seems likely Arlington will neither reach the state goal of 10% affordable housing nor keep pace with the growing need for affordable housing.
 But it is possible, over time, to regularly produce enough affordable housing each year to grow our inventory and keep local control of the development process.